Isma miosticta

 Isma miosticta is a butterfly in the family Hesperiidae.
 It was described by Lionel de Nicéville in 1891.
 It is found in the Indomalayan realm (Burma, Thailand, Langkawi, Malaysia, Borneo, Bangka, Sipora and Siberut).
+The ground colour is brown.The subapical spots are white and the curved row of discal spots are yellow.
+There is a diffuse spot in space 1b.In females, the spots are generally larger and more quadrate (square-shaped) than in males.